ironsoul0/ironsoul.me/src/posts/books.md

 **17.02.2020**

 My classmates are saying we read this one on our literature class but I guess I did not.
 Hope it is not late yet.

+**20.02.2020**

+It pissed me off that the author put spoiler in a foreword of the book.
+He basically said what will happen in the end.

+I read about 10 pages so far and there are some quotes I found interesting.

+> _And he knew that shepherds, like seamen and like traveling salesmen, always found a town where there was someone who could make them forget the joys of carefree wandering.

+> It's the possibility of having a dream come true that makes life interesting.